Skip to main content

 On April 6, 2021, Mr. Eduardo de la Parra Polina joined our lab.
 His training will be supported by the Science and Math Achievement and Resourcefulness Track (SMART) Program.
 SMART summer research accommodates undergraduate student minorities and STEM transfer students.
 Selected students will spend 9 weeks in research labs, starting mid-May.
 Welcome Eduardo.

-On April 2, 2021, CARE proposal from UNC HIV Cure Center received scores from NIH UM1 study section where Dr. Jiang serves as co-Investigator.
+On April 2, 2021, the CARE proposal from UNC HIV Cure Center received scores from the NIH UM1 study section where Dr. Jiang serves as co-Investigator.

 From Feb-March, 2021, Dr. Jiang assisted with faculty recruitment for BCBP.